Shareef101/Netflix-clone/README.md

 # Netflix-clone
-I cloned Netflix and better
+I cloned Netflix and did it better